Adedamola99/Adedamola99/README.md

 I’ve volunteered and collaborated on different web projects and shipped several personal builds, which sharpened my problem-solving and communication skills and helped me grow as a collaborator.
 Outside of code I enjoy listening to music, gaming, and playing football.
 I’m actively seeking opportunities to apply my skills, keep learning, and contribute to a team’s success.

 **Quick Overview:**
 - 😊 Pronouns: He/him
-- 🌱 Always learning: currently deepening expertise in Mobile App Development (React Native) and WordPress
+- 🌱 Always learning: currently deepening my expertise in Mobile App Development (React Native) and WordPress
 - 🤝 Open to collaboration: open-source project(s), hackathons, and team efforts
 - 💼 Job interests: Frontend Developer, Backend Developer, WordPress developer
 - 📫 Contact: see social link(s) below (click icons) or check my resume